wolfssl-jp/tools/wolfssl-analyzer/README.md

   --output OUTPUT       Output file to save the configure options.
 Default: stdout --description-output DESCRIPTION_OUTPUT
                         Output file to save the configure options with description.
+Default: None --output-opposite     If an option name contains "enable" or "disable," the program will automatically output the opposite option ("disable" or "enable").
+                        Default: Disabled
-Default: None --print-error         Print error message while running configure command
+  --print-error         Print error message while running configure command
 ```